Freeze Dried Strawberries for Jam

 1. Wash and core your strawberries.

-2. Mash, or use a food processor to process your berries until you have as many cups as needed for your jam recipe.
+2. Mash, or use a food processor to process your strawberries until you have as many cups as needed for your jam recipe.

 Rehydration: